hbc/NGS_Data_Analysis_Course/sessionI/lessons/04_loops_and_scripts.md

 - Get the count of the number of bad reads
 - And after all the FASTQ files are processed, we generate one summary file of the bad read counts

-You might not realize this, but this is something that you now know how to do.
+You might not realize it, but this is something that you now know how to do.
 Let's get started...

 Move to our sample data directory and use `vi` to create our new script file: